sascha-eisenmann/sascha-eisenmann/src/data/projects/en/infrastructure-as-code.md

 ---
 role: DevOps Engineer
 title: Infrastructure as Code
-sector: Lebensversicherung
+sector: Life insurance
 from: 2021-09-01
 to: 2022-01-31
 tasks:
-  - Automatisierung der OpenShift Konfiguration mit ArgoCD
+  - Automation of OpenShift configuration with ArgoCD
-  - Konfiguration der AWS Infrastruktur mit Terraform
+  - Configuration of AWS infrastructure with Terraform
-  - Integration aller Anwendungen in die bestehende Monitoring-Lösung
+  - Integration of applications into the existing monitoring solution
 tools:
   - Java
   - Kotlin